jussellymoreno1394/git-bot/README.md

 ### Let's create the assistant ⚙

 - Let's go to the **Autopilot** tab and click in **Create Assistant** button.
-- Give a name to your assistant.
+- Give it a name.

 <p align="center"><img width="671" alt="captura de pantalla 2019-02-22 a la s 12 51 27 a m" src="https://user-images.githubusercontent.com/32177779/53222496-05843980-363c-11e9-8976-6b8be867ed3c.png"></p>